openhab/openhab-docs/installation/linux.md

 ## Installation

-openHAB 2 can be installed though
+openHAB 2 can be installed through
  - the openHABian project **(easiest method, ships with the openHABian configuration tool)**
  - a package repository (apt, yum)
  - manually from file.